Shaft (franchise)

-The Shaft franchise is a series of five action-crime feature films and seven television films, centered on a family of African-American police detectives all sharing the name John Shaft.
-The first three features may be described as blaxploitation films, the television films are mysteries, and the fourth feature installment is a crime thriller.
+The Shaft franchise consists of five action-crime feature films and seven television films, centered on a family of African-American police detectives who all share the name John Shaft.
+The first three features may be described as blaxploitation films, the television film series is a mystery, and the fourth feature installment is a crime thriller.
 By contrast the fifth film installment, released to Netflix, is a satirical buddy-cop comedy.